Mixture of Soft Prompts for Controllable Data Generation: Mixture of Soft Prompts

 A key drawback of Concat is that a variable number of attribute embeddings produces a variable-length input.
 To circumvent this inconvenience, we also test a \textbf{Pooling} method which combines each attribute embedding by taking the mean value across the embedding dimensions.
 In doing so, the fixed output dimensions allow for easy batch processing.

 The limitation with simply averaging the embeddings is that it treats all embedding values equally.
-To see how we can combine information in a more meaningful manner, we explore additional methods that learn to mix attribute embeddings.
+To see how we can combine information in a more meaningful manner, we explore additional methods that learn to weight the attribute embeddings.

 The $\textbf{Attention}$ mechanism method begins by averaging input embeddings along the embedding dimension, passing them to a feed-forward linear layer, and going through a SiLU activation function~\citep{elfwing18silu}.
 Layer norm followed by a temperature modulated softmax then produces an attention score $\alpha_i$.
 The attention score calculates a weighted sum of the attribute soft prompts, resulting in a final mixed prompt.